-Full-time first professional students (MDiv, MAR, MAPL) are eligible for grant aid as determined annually by the Financial Aid Committee.
+Full-time first theological students (MDiv, MAR, MAPL) are eligible for grant aid as determined annually by the Financial Aid Committee.
 To be considered full-time, a student must be enrolled in at least 8 units of course work per academic year (defined as August-May).
 Aid is available for up to 6 semesters for MDiv students and up to 4 semesters for MAR and MAPL students.

-Half-time first professional students (MDiv, MAR, MAPL) are eligible for grant aid as determined annually by the Financial Aid Committee.
+Half-time first theological students (MDiv, MAR, MAPL) are eligible for grant aid as determined annually by the Financial Aid Committee.
 To be considered part-time, a student must be enrolled in 4-7 units per academic year (August-May).
 Aid remains available as long as the student continues to take courses at the required pace.

 How do I apply for Grant Aid?